 Properties & Characteristics

-- A Pure Tung Oil finish will not darken with age as other finishes will.
+- Will not darken with age as other finishes will.

 - It will not mildew or bleed like linseed oil when dry which makes it an excellent candidate for outdoor finishes.

-- It should be kept in an airtight container with minimum air space.
+- It should be kept in an airtight container with minimum airspace.

 - A Pure Tung Oil finish mixed with Citrus Solvent is an all-natural organic finish that is environmentally safe and food safe.